CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted skill with excellent actionability and conciseness.
-It provides a complete, end-to-end favicon workflow with concrete commands, HTML snippets, and useful troubleshooting tips.
+This is a well-crafted skill with concrete, actionable commands and a clear workflow for generating favicons.
+The prompt template, shell commands, HTML snippets, and manifest JSON are all copy-paste ready.
 The main weakness is the lack of explicit validation steps between the conversion and HTML integration phases, particularly given that magenta keying can fail (as acknowledged in the pitfalls section).

 Suggestions